Updated March 17, 2023

 1. Single Inheritance

-As shown in a new class, indian_cusine was created which accepts type parameter and invokes a base class constructor, passing the parameter.
+As shown in a new class, indian_cusine was created, which accepts the type parameter and invokes a base class constructor, passing the parameter.
 It additionally creates a new object variable place.
 This is used only in the derived class and not visible to base class objects.

 2. Hierarchical Inheritance